chrisgrieser/pdf-annotation-extractor/README.md

   brew install mgmeyers/pdfannots2json/pdfannots2json
   ```

-- [Download the app](https://github.com/chrisgrieser/pdf-annotation-extractor/tree/main/PDF%20Annotation%20Extractor.app) and put it into you Applications folder.
+- [Download the app](https://github.com/chrisgrieser/pdf-annotation-extractor/blob/main/PDF%20Annotation%20Extractor.zip?raw=true), unzip it, and put it into you Applications folder.
 - Open a PDF with it.
 On the first run, the app opens a text file containing the settings required.

 ## Usage